Closed for the Season

 Beach wheelchairs, intended to provide a means for wheelchair users to travel across the beach, are available free of charge on a first-come, first-served basis.
 They require an assistant to push and are not intended to enter the water.
 To arrange for use of a chair, call the park office at (510) 544-3073.
 Arrangements will be made to bring the chair out to the beach.
 It takes approximately 15 minutes to prepare the chair.
 Staff will give a brief orientation to the chair and arrange a time for the chair to be returned.

 The lake, San Lorenzo Creek Reservoir, is maintained by Alameda County Public Works and is closed to boating, swimming, or any type of body contact (including dogs).
-Fishing is available year round and hikers along the shore will discover a surprising wilderness in miniature, where turtles and frogs splash in the water, ducks rest in the reeds and raccoons and deer come down to drink at sunset.
 There is access to the Bay Area Ridge Trail, the Chabot to Garin trail and over five miles of trails in the Five Canyons Open Space.
 The adjacent swim lagoon is supplied with water from EBMUD and is chlorinated and filtered.
 There is a large shallow area is roped off especially for children.

-Anglers along the lake may catch trout, bass, catfish, and bluegill.
-The lake is stocked regularly with trout and catfish.
 A California state fishing license is required for anglers age 16 or older.
-In addition, a Park District daily fishing permit is required and may be purchased through the swim kiosk and a self-registration fish permit envelope located at the swim complex entrance and by the bulletin board heading towards the fishing dock ($5.00 in exact change required; fee subject to change).
+In addition, a daily District fishing permit is required and may be purchased through the swim kiosk and a self-registration fish permit envelope located at the swim complex entrance and by the bulletin board heading towards the fishing dock ($5.00 in exact change required; fee subject to change).
 State fish and game regulations apply.